gaehlerm/SoftwareEngineering/README.md

     return items
 ```

-This time the code became only quite little longer compared to other refactoring examples.
-But at the same time it is so much more readable.
-You understand what it does by just looking at the top level function `suggest_new_friends`.
+This time, the code only became slightly longer compared to other refactoring examples.
+But at the same time, it is much more readable.
+You can understand its functionality simply by looking at the top-level function `suggest_new_friends`.
 You don't have to read the details of the function.
-You can just read the function names and you know what it does.
+You can read the function names to understand their purpose.
 This is what makes code readable.
 Not the comments.

-At times it is very difficult to explain code with code alone.
-So there is of course the temptation to use a comment to make it clearer.
-As in the folowing example, also from the book "The Art or Readable Code" (I would like to mention that I really like the book, but the examples can be improved upon):
+At times, it is very difficult to explain code using code alone.
+So, there is, of course, the temptation to use a comment to make it clearer.
+As in the following example, also from the book [The Art of Readable Code]:

 ```C++
 // Rearrange 'v' so that elements < pivot come before those >= pivot;